 Given the unique shape, most vineyards are south facing sites that absorb solar heat in the winter time, helping the vines survival during harsh winters.
 The Missouri River is right below Augusta, which also benefits the viticultural efforts.

 The Missouri River Valley – the towns of Augusta and Hermann – was the second largest wine producing state in the United States, prior to the 18th Amendment, which enacted National Prohibition in 1919 – the ban of alcoholic beverages.
 (Ohio was the first!)
+More on Missouri’s wine history.

 The area was settled by Daniel Boone who brought the tobacco industry to life in the area, followed by Germans immigrants who came into Missouri after the Louisiana Land Purchase.
 It was this group who spearheaded the creation of a successful agricultural industry in Missouri – including wine production.
 Their efforts put Missouri on the world wine map…only to have National Prohibition kill it.